-Post-traumatic stress disorder (PTSD) is a mental health condition characterised by traumatic stress that has worsened or remained unchanged over an extended period of time.
+Posttraumatic stress disorder (PTSD) is a mental health condition characterized by traumatic stress that has worsened or remained unchanged over an extended period of time.
 Traumatic stress occurs when a distressing event overwhelms the nervous system, leaving a person unable to process what they went through.
-Traumatic stress can be triggered by a single event such as a car accident, sexual and physical assault or a near-death experience.
+Traumatic stress can be triggered by a single event such as a car accident, sexual and physical assault, or a near-death experience.
 It can also arise in response to numerous persistently frightening experiences such as domestic abuse.
-Traumatic stress should ease over time as the mind and body processes what happened but if the event was too traumatic to process and symptoms do not lessen, then PTSD can occur.
+Traumatic stress should ease over time as the mind and body process what happened but if the event was too traumatic to process and symptoms do not lessen, then PTSD can occur.

-There are three types of PTSD: uncomplicated PTSD, co-morbid PTSD and complex PTSD.
-Uncomplicated PTSD is the most commonly diagnosed type and is characterised by persistent re-experiencing of the traumatic event, avoidance of any stimuli related to the event and emotional difficulties.
-Co-morbid PTSD is diagnosed when someone is suffering from both uncomplicated PTSD and another mental health condition.
+There are three types of PTSD: Uncomplicated PTSD, comorbid PTSD, and complex PTSD.
+Uncomplicated PTSD is the most commonly diagnosed type and is characterized by persistent reexperiencing of the traumatic event, avoidance of any stimuli related to the event, and emotional difficulties.
+Comorbid PTSD is diagnosed when someone is suffering from both uncomplicated PTSD and another mental health condition.
 Complex PTSD occurs when an individual has been exposed to prolonged traumatic events such as ongoing sexual abuse in childhood.
-At Paracelsus Recovery we can treat uncomplicated, co-morbid and complex PTSD at our treatment centre in Zurich and in London.
+At Paracelsus Recovery, we can treat uncomplicated, comorbid, and complex PTSD at our treatment center in Zurich and London.

 PTSD is a very common cause of substance abuse with the ‘substance’ often used as a coping mechanism due to the psychological pain PTSD can cause.
 It is also common for the same trauma to trigger both PTSD and substance abuse issues.
 At Paracelsus Recovery, we ensure that all co-occurring mental health issues are addressed.